-After your child is 25 pounds, you'll install the Foonf with the seat belt, again by removing the seat cushion, threading the belt through the seat and fastening it.
+After your child is 25 pounds, you'll install the Foonf with the seatbelt, again by removing the seat cushion, threading the belt through the seat and fastening the belt in your vehicle.

-Forward-facing: Installing the Foonf in a forward-facing position is simple, thanks to the rigid (metal) LATCH connectors that snap onto your vehicle's lower anchors.
+Installing the Foonf in a forward-facing position with LATCH is simple, thanks to the rigid (metal) LATCH connectors that click onto your vehicle's lower anchors.
 The rigid LATCH is used only for forward-facing installations, not for rear-facing installations.

 To install with the seat belt, you'll lift the seat padding to reveal Nuna's True Tension doors in the bottom of the seat.
 The two doors are color-coded to differentiate rear-facing and forward-facing installation instructions.
 Route the seat belt under the door and buckle the seat belt.
 Lock the shoulder belt, close the True Tension door, and the seat is installed.

 Installing the forward-facing RAVA involves a similar process, as well as attaching a tether cord to the back of the vehicle seat.

 The five-point harnesses on the Clek Foonf and Nuna RAVA are height-adjustable in different ways.

 The Clek Foonf harness requires "re-threading," which involves opening the back of the seat to expose the harness slots.
 You'll detach the straps from a metal piece called the spinner plate, pull the straps in the front of the seat, and re-thread the straps through one of several slots in the fabric.
 Then re-attach the straps to the spinner plate.